Content & Social Media

 Social media management tools

-Platforms like Hootsuite, Buffer, or Later help with planning and publishing content across multiple channels.
-They also provide analytics to see which content performs best.
+Platforms such as Hootsuite, Buffer or Later help with planning and publishing content across multiple channels.
+They also offer analytics to see which content performs best.

 Customer service automation

 Chatbots and automated responses help handle frequently asked questions.
-This improves customer service without additional staff.
+This improves customer service without extra staff.

 Inventory management

-Inventory linking between your webshop and social platforms prevents out-of-stock products.
-Tools like Shopify Plus automatically synchronize inventory levels.
-For a complete list of available integrations, check out our Shopify apps guide.
+Inventory linking between your webshop and social platforms prevents sold-out products.
+Tools such as Shopify Plus automatically synchronise stock levels.
+For a complete list of available integrations, see our Shopify apps guide.

 Analytics and tracking

-Google Analytics, Facebook Pixel, and platform-specific analytics provide insight into the customer journey, conversions, and ROI.
-This data is essential for optimization.
+Google Analytics, Facebook Pixel and platform-specific analytics provide insight into customer journey, conversions and ROI.
+This data is essential for optimisation.

 Payment processing

 Seamless payment processing within social platforms increases conversions.
-Integrate popular payment methods like Bancontact, PayPal, and Apple Pay.
+Integrate popular payment methods such as Bancontact, PayPal and Apple Pay.

 AI automation can help manage this complex technical stack.

-Social commerce requires continuous monitoring and optimization.
-The relevant metrics differ from traditional e-commerce KPIs.
+Social commerce requires continuous monitoring and optimisation.
+The metrics that matter differ from traditional e-commerce KPIs.

 Key performance indicators

-• Social conversion rate: Percentage of social media visitors who make a purchase
+• Social conversion rate: Percentage of visitors via social media who buy

-• Cost per acquisition (CPA): Cost to acquire one customer through social channels
+• Cost per acquisition (CPA): Costs to acquire one customer via social channels

-• Lifetime value (LTV): Total value of customers acquired through social commerce
+• Lifetime value (LTV): Total value of customers acquired via social commerce

 • Engagement rate: Likes, shares, comments per post